 From India, Gurgaon

-Do you have enough substantiation or evidence that the employer has been employed with the other company?
-If you have the required data, then call the bank for info.
-It is arduous in the beginning, but working on basics is really important.
-Sending a letter to the bank is such a haywire.
-Therefore, work out things as a rule and then take necessary action post confirming the information.
+Do you have enough substantiation or evidence that the employee has been employed with the other company?
+If you have the required data, then call the bank for information.
+It is arduous in the beginning, but working on the basics is really important.
+Sending a letter to the bank can be quite chaotic.
+Therefore, work out things as a rule and then take necessary action after confirming the information.

 From India, Visakhapatnam